nautobot/nautobot/nautobot/docs/installation/nautobot.md

 Edit `$NAUTOBOT_ROOT/nautobot_config.py`, and head over to the documentation on [Required Settings](../../configuration/required-settings) to tweak your required settings.
 At a minimum, you'll need to update the following settings:

 * [`ALLOWED_HOSTS`](../../configuration/required-settings/#allowed_hosts): You must set this value.
 This can be set to `["*"]` for a quick start, but this value is not suitable for production deployment.
 * [`DATABASES`](../../configuration/required-settings/#databases): Database connection parameters.
 If you installed your database server on the same system as Nautobot, you'll need to update the `USER` and `PASSWORD` fields here.
-If you are using MySQL, you'll need to update the `ENGINE` field as well.
+If you are using MySQL, you'll also need to update the `ENGINE` field, changing the default database driver suffix from `django.db.backends.postgresql` to `django.db.backends.mysql`.
 * **Redis settings**: Redis configuration requires multiple settings including [`CACHEOPS_REDIS`](../../configuration/required-settings/#cacheops_redis) and [`RQ_QUEUES`](../../configuration/required-settings/#rq_queues), if different from the defaults.
 If you installed Redis on the same system as Nautobot, you do not need to change these settings.

 !!! important